oskarengstrom/sage-ui/src/components/Typography/Typography.md

 `color` string[] (default: theme.palette.text.primary || theme.palette.textPrimary)

-_(the color string can be either a valid CSS color, or a lookup-string that searches the theme for values, ex: "palette.text.primary")_
+_(the color string can be either a valid CSS color (only hex-regex supported rn), or a lookup-string that searches the theme for values, ex: "palette.text.primary")_

 `textAlign` string[]